hlbao/personal_site/content/project/science-of-science/index.md

 ---
-title: "Science of Science "
+title: Science of Science (On-going)
 date: 2021-03-31T00:21:29.316Z
 summary: "Measuring scientific value is extremely hard.
 As a leading researcher, I ask: Can we find consistent patterns regarding the scientific importance of